An American Werewolf in London: Plot

-David transforms into a werewolf again inside the cinema.
-He decapitates Inspector Villiers and wreaks havoc in the streets, causing the deaths of several motorists and bystanders.
-The police eventually surround and trap David in an alleyway.
-Alex runs down the alley and tries to calm David by telling him that she loves him.
-Although David's consciousness appears to recognize her for a moment, he lunges forward and is shot by the police.
-Alex cries while staring at David, reverted to human form, lying naked and dead on the ground.
+David transforms into a werewolf while still in the theatre.
+He decapitates Inspector Villiers, and wreaks havoc in the streets, killing several motorists and bystanders.
+The police surround and trap David in an alleyway.
+Alex arrives, runs down the alley, and tries calming David by professing her love to him.
+Although David's consciousness briefly emerges to recognize Alex, the beast takes over and lunges towards her, forcing the police to shoot him dead.
+David's body reverts to human form in front of Alex as she mourns him.